Mimsqueeze/Digit-Recognition/README.md

 # Digit-Recognition
-This Digit Recognition Program is a C++ application that implements a neural network from scratch using Eigen3, a powerful linear algebra library.
+This Digit Recognition Program is a C++ application that implements different types of neural networks from scratch using Eigen3, a powerful linear algebra library.
 It utilizes deep learning techniques to recognize handwritten digits given from the [MNIST](http://yann.lecun.com/exdb/mnist/index.html) dataset.
 The program takes inputs 28x28 pixel images of a handwritten digit and predicts the corresponding numerical value.

 ## Installation and Usage
 To use this program, you first need to clone to repository.
 Then, make sure you have C++ compiler and the make utility installed ([here's a guide! - make sure you install the full Mingw-w64 toolchain](https://code.visualstudio.com/docs/languages/cpp)).
 Then, simply run `make all` in the `\Digit-Recognition` directory, and then run the executables.

+Source files in `./src/convolutional network` implement a convolutional neural network with a single hidden layer, source files in `./src/single hidden layer` implement a traditional neural network with a single hidden layer, and source files in `./src/double hidden layer` implement a traditional neural network with two hidden layers.

+Run the respective `train-network.exe` executable to train the respective network, and `run-tests.exe` to test the respective network: `conv-train-network.exe`  and `conv-run-tests.exe`, `train-network1.exe` and `run-tests1.exe`, and `train-network2.exe` and `run-tests2.exe`.

+After network training is finished, it saves the values of its weights and biases into the binary file `wandb.bin` in its respective folder. `run-tests.exe` then reads these weights and biases from `wandb.bin` to assess the accuracy of the neural network on the test set.

 Before compiling you can optionally adjust the training parameters located in `functions.h` by changing the value of the `#define`'s.
 Here's a list of the following parameters:
 | Parameters | Description |